-What can you write off on your taxes as LLC business owner?
+What can you write off on your taxes as an LLC business owner?

-Having an LLC is attractive because of the simple “pass through” tax structure it provides.
-This means that the business income and deductions pass on to your own personal tax return.
+Having an LLC is attractive because of the simple “pass-through” tax structure it provides.
+This means that the business income and deductions pass on to your tax return.

-When running an LLC, you may be entitled to a couple of deductions that could reduce your taxable income, including: cost of goods sold, equipment and supplies, auto expenses, office costs, and miscellaneous deductions.
+When running an LLC, you may be entitled to a couple of deductions that could reduce your taxable income, including the cost of goods sold, equipment and supplies, auto expenses, office costs, and miscellaneous deductions.